San Antonio: Government

 The city of San Antonio is operated under the council-manager system of government.
 The city is divided into 10 council districts designed to be of equal population.
 Each district elects one person to the city council, with the mayor elected on a citywide basis.
-All members of the San Antonio City Council, including the mayor, are elected to two-year terms and are limited to four terms (except for those who were in office in November 2008 and are limited to a total of two terms).
+All members of the San Antonio City Council, including the mayor, are elected to four-year terms and are limited to two terms (except for those who were in office in November 2008 and are limited to a total of two terms).
 Houston and Laredo have similar term limits to San Antonio.
 All positions are elected on nonpartisan ballots, as required by Texas law.
 Council members are paid $45,722 and the mayor earns $61,725 a year.
 The current mayor is Gina Ortiz Jones, who was elected in 2025 with 54.3% of the vote.

 The council hires a city manager to handle day-to-day operations.
 The council effectively functions as the city's legislative body with the city manager acting as its chief executive, responsible for the management of day-to-day operations and execution of council legislation.
 The current city manager is Erik Walsh.

 The city operates its own electric and gas utility, CPS Energy.
 The San Antonio Police Department (SAPD) is the city's municipal body of law enforcement.
 The San Antonio Fire Department (SAFD) provides the city with fire protection and EMS service.

 The city stretches into several national congressional districts and is represented in Congress by: